Take a tour inside the ISU Alumni Center

 A portrait of lead donors Roy and Bobbi Reiman hangs on the north wall, and the additional donors are listed on the southeast wall of this space.
 The north hallway is the Marshall Hall of Iowa State Patents and Inventions.
 The building's primary receptionist is located to the north of the Burnet Alumni Living Room in the Farrington Executive Reception Area.

 A perfect space for an outdoor social or meal and a popular spot on football gamedays, the Newlin Terrace has a panoramic view of the Iowa State Center complex.

-Staff offices for membership, marketing, merchandise, design, electronic and printed communications, the Osher Lifelong Learning Institute at ISU, and the ISU Retirees Association are located here.
+Staff offices for membership, member benefits and services, design, electronic and printed communications, the Osher Lifelong Learning Institute at ISU, and the ISU Retirees Association are located here.

 Photo of typical staff office: